 The floating rock that Moorhead proposes is the inverse of these hunger stones.
 Simple in appearance, a boulder embellished with a copper pattern, Barometer, like a buoy, has the potential to rise up and down with the changing water levels while the copper will oxidize and change color, creating a patina of verdigris (green oxidation).
 Operating in close proximity to the urban bayou, it will be a harbinger of the complicated perception of the rising and falling water in teetering times, as it literally floats between natural and artificial worlds – an atmospheric and emotional barometer, of sorts.

 Katrina Moorhead’s installations, objects and drawings are frequently informed by her interest in sourcing or creating instances in which human sentiments are seemingly conflated with scientific facts, places where our mutable emotions overlay onto ‘fixed’ science.
 The works employ a wide variety of materials and objects, which when brought together continue to refer to known forms but simultaneously offer new, often poetic, associations.

-Moorhead’s work has been written about in various books and catalogues, also periodicals including Art in America, Artforum and Sculpture magazine.
-She has been the recipient of awards that include the 2007 Texas Prize from Arthouse, Austin, and in 2008 an Artadia Award and the Joan Mitchell Foundation Award for Painters and Sculptors.
+Moorhead’s work has been written about in various books and catalogues, as well as periodicals including Art in America, Artforum and Sculpture magazine.
+She has been the recipient of awards that include the 2007 Texas Prize from Arthouse, Austin, an Artadia Award in 2008, and the Joan Mitchell Foundation Award for Painters and Sculptors.
 Her work is included in many institutional and private collections.